Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: Discussion

 \textbf{Researchers should advance automated exploit migration to handle complex scenarios.} We provide the largest dataset for exploit migration.
 Based on our Findings 3 and 4, we identify the direction for future research on automated tools:

-\begin{itemize}[leftmargin=*] \item \textbf{Validating Diff-based Strategies as a Strong Baseline:} Our study confirms that code-change-guided (i.e., Diff-based) strategies are highly effective for the majority of migration tasks, achieving a success rate of over 77\%.
+\begin{itemize}[leftmargin=*] \item \textbf{Validating Diff-based Strategies as a Strong Baseline:} Our study confirms that strategies guided by code changes (i.e., Diff-based) are highly effective for the majority of migration tasks, achieving a success rate of over 77\%.
 Future research should treat diff-based analysis as a baseline of their migration pipeline, as it efficiently handles straightforward API renames and signature updates without the need for expensive, heavyweight analysis.
 With exploit migration, the recall of exploit-based affected version identification reaches 96.1\% on our dataset, outperforming all evaluated vulnerability databases and tools.

-\item \textbf{Implementing the Direction for Future Research:} Building on our proposed migration strategies, future work can leverage them to achieve a recall of up to \textbf{96.1\%}.
-These strategies demonstrate that exploit migration is feasible when structural or environment-related changes are explicitly captured.
+\item \textbf{Implementing the Direction for Future Research:} Our proposed migration strategies demonstrate that exploit migration is feasible when structural or environment-related changes are explicitly captured.
 Nevertheless, our study also exposes the limitations of current strategies.
 In particular, cases involving semantic logic changes remain difficult to handle automatically, which opens an important research direction for intelligent and semantic-aware exploit migration. \end{itemize}

-\textbf{Downstream Developers should adopt a comprehensive and context-aware impact assessment strategy.} Our finding 1 reveals that relying on a single vulnerability database is insufficient, as even the best-performing database exhibits inaccuracies in version ranges.
+\textbf{Downstream Developers should adopt a comprehensive and context-aware impact assessment strategy.} Our Finding 1 reveals that relying on a single vulnerability database is insufficient, as even the best-performing database exhibits inaccuracies.
 Developers should therefore cross-reference multiple data sources to minimize misjudgment.
-Furthermore, we demonstrate that exploitability is strictly tied to runtime contexts during our exploit reproduction process, such as specific JDK versions.
+Furthermore, we find that exploitability is strictly tied to runtime contexts, such as specific JDK versions.
 Consequently, developers must incorporate environmental constraints into their verification process, moving beyond simple version matching to assess whether the vulnerability is actually exploitable in their specific deployment environment.